 These are South Australians who are wanting to do the right thing, who are doing the right thing for our environment, and the Liberals want to stand by and allow them to be penalised.
 I do not wish to be divisive, as the honourable Treasurer has inferred, but when a party has got it wrong, when a government has got it wrong, we have to call it out.
 I urge members to support my original motion and to reject the amendment proposed by the honourable Treasurer.

 Momentum is building in the campaign to protect the Park Lands but we need your help.
-Can you write to the Leaders of the Labor and Liberal Parties and urge them to support my bill?
+Sign our petition to urge Premier Peter Malinauskas to add the Adelaide Park Lands to the State Heritage list.

 27 October 2021